sparksoftltd/huawei-smartwatch-parkingson-disease-detection/README.md

   python example/severity_aeeseement_demo.py
   ```

-  Run this script to perform severity assessment (Take Activity 11 for example).
+  Run this script to perform severity assessment (Take all activity on 12 algorithms for example).